-You can even open a bank account initially with a digital solutions, such as Holvi, try it, and switch later to a traditional bank account if you need it for some reason.
+You can even open a bank account initially with a digital solution, such as Transferwise, try it, and switch later to a traditional bank account if you need it for some reason.
 However, that shouldn’t be the case in most scenarios.
 You can receive money from your clients, invoice them, pay your customers, distribute salaries and dividends… everything most businesses need.

-However, if a digital banking solution is not enough for you for whatever reason, and a trip to Estonia is not a big problem for you, our recommendation is to open a bank account with LHV or SEB.
+However, if a digital banking solution is not enough for you for a very specific reason, and a trip to Estonia is not a big problem for you, our recommendation is opening a bank account with LHV or SEB.
 Remember to contact the banks beforehand, describing your situation and making an appointment to visit their offices.

-Let me tell you the story of how Ignacio opened a LHV bank account for his business in Estonia.
+Next, let me tell you the story of how Ignacio opened the LHV bank account for his business in Estonia.

 Opening a bank account in Estonia: the story of Ignacio.

-Once we arrived to the Tallinn bus station (picture above), we had to go to the LHV office.
-Luckily, there is not only Uber in the city, but also Taxify, a local equivalent operating in the Baltics.
+Once we arrived at the Tallinn bus station (picture above), we had to go to the LHV office.
+Luckily, there is not only Uber in the city but also Taxify, a local equivalent operating in the Baltics.
 We opted for Taxify because their fees are super cheap, and the service is quite good.
 Highly recommended.

 We had agreed on an appointment with the staff of LHV.
 They were waiting for us, and the whole process was quick and smooth.
 All we had to do was answer some questions about our business, where we came from, and why we had chosen Estonia and LHV.